 - The method used for tracking attendance (if you have one, which you certainly should)

-- An overview of the disciplinary action towards attendance infractions
+- An overview of the disciplinary action toward attendance infractions

 - Standards on punctuality, breaks and check-in/check-out